wur5atwit/redesigned-train/README.md

 Run the main.py file and input the files that are asked.

+## Infomation about functions
+Function 1 designed to process and combine data from an Excel spreadsheet for CRN2.

 Count Faculty Conflict Function Designed to identify and count scheduling conflicts for faculty members based on exam schedules.